Data-driven analysis of a SUSY GUT of flavour: The Model

 The new flavour structure arising from the SUSY breaking sector is also controlled by the flavour symmetry, in a similar fashion as the SM texture is.
 Extracting the results from Ref.\ \cite{Dimou:2015yng}, we first summarise the predictions for the soft trilinear terms $A_f$,

-The trilinear soft couplings exhibits the same structure as the Yukawa terms, except that the $O(1)$ parameters and phases are now different.
-This is expected since the trilinear terms are projected out from the Yukawa terms when the superfield $X$ acquires its VEV, breaking the different supermultiplets.
-Therefore, we can use the same approximations as the ones considered for the Yukawa couplings.
-Furthermore, for simplicity, we neglect all additional $CP$-violating phases that may appear in the soft terms.
+The trilinear soft couplings exhibit the same structure as the Yukawa terms, except that the $O(1)$ parameters are now different.
+Note that in our numerical analysis we neglect the phases appearing in the trilinear matrices.
+We have verified that such phases have a negligible affect on the $CP$-conserving constraints.
+We further use the same approximations as the ones considered for the Yukawa couplings.

 Similarly, we summarise the results on the soft scalar mass matrices,

 where $N$ is the right handed sneutrino term, $\theta_{3k}=-5\theta_{2}^d$ and $\theta_{4k}=\theta_3^d-\theta_2^d$.
 Because of the unification, all the sfermion soft matrices are linked to the soft matrix of the $SU(5)$ representation they belong to.